HassounLab/JESTR1/README.md

 For the NPLIB1 dataset, some files are very large to be checked in.
 These are available on zenodo and the instructions for download are in data/NPLIB1/*.txt files

+To rank candidates for the NPLIB1 dataset, use the python script: python cand_rank_canopus.py
+The user can load the supplied model weights as eplained below.

+To train the model from scratch, use the python script: pythn train.py

-A description of the data files is:
+A description of the supplied data files is:

 - data_dict.pkl - a dictionary of spectra information indexed by spectra id.
 Each entry is a dictionary for the spectra which contains the m/z amd intensity arrays, metadata and molecule SMILES and InchiKey